NAACP sues over plan to end protected status for Haitians in U.S.

 Approximately 46,000 Haitians were allowed to enter the U.S. and work without fear of deportation, according to the Pew Research Center.
 Other reports and officials have put the number as high as 60,000.
 The lawsuit says rescinding TPS could expose 58,000 Haitians to deportation.

-The NAACP lawsuit was filed in U.S. District Court for the District of Maryland.
-It seeks to have the DHS’ order blocked.
+The lawsuit filed by the NAACP and NAACP Legal Defense Fund was filed in U.S. District Court for the District of Maryland.
+It seeks to have the DHS' order blocked.

 Related: Graham says 'my memory hasn't evolved' on Trump meeting